 Be Friends Before You Start Dating Seriously

-This is a good advice in general, not just for avoiding gold diggers.
-It’s always wise to really get to know someone before you start dating seriously, because it can protect you from a world of harm.
-When you are friends first, everything is more casual, relaxed and laid back, and there is a better chance the other person will open up and show his or her true self.
+This is good advice in general, not just for avoiding gold diggers.
+It is always wise to really get to know someone before you start dating seriously, as it can protect you from a world of harm.
+When you are friends first, everything is more casual, relaxed, and laid back, and there is a better chance the other person will open up and show his or her true self.
 People often pretend to be something they are not, and gold diggers will certainly pretend to be honest with their feelings about you.
-But if you give it some time first, you’ll have a much better chance of seeing through their lies.
+But if you give it some time first, you get a much better chance of seeing through their lies.

-Look for Signs of Gratitude, Generosity and Honest Appreciation
+Look For Signs Of Gratitude, Generosity & Honest Appreciation